Agentic-Trust-Layer/agentic-trust/apps/web/README.md

 ## Architecture

-The client is set up using a singleton pattern that requires a Veramo agent:

 ### Client Initialization

-The `AgenticTrustClient` requires a Veramo agent instance.
-The app automatically initializes the client on load using:
+The `AgenticTrustClient` The app automatically initializes the client on load using:

-1. **`src/lib/veramo.ts`**: Define your Veramo agent creation here
-   - You must implement `createVeramoAgent()` with your Veramo agent setup
-   - See `VERAMO_INTEGRATION.md` in the core package for examples

-2. **`src/lib/init-client.ts`**: Handles client initialization
-   - `initAgenticTrustClient()`: Initializes the client with your Veramo agent
-   - `getGraphQLClient()`: Returns the initialized client (will initialize if needed)

-3. **`src/app/client-initializer.tsx`**: React component that initializes the client on app load
-   - Wraps the app layout to ensure client is initialized before rendering

 ### Using the Client